jakartaee/specifications/nosql/1.0/_index.md

 We've removed the Duke references in the spec docs and also in all GitHub repositories.
 We replaced the "artemis" and "diana" package names and put "mapping" and communication respectively instead.

-We are still waiting to discuss the integration between Eclipse MicroProfile and Jakarta EE to check how the MicroProfile dependency will work.
+We could keep the compatibility in all changes in the last three months, which is very good.
+We are still waiting for the Jakarta Configuration Specification to use instead of Eclipse MicroProfile Configuration.

+The JPA e-mail list appears the prospects to create a specification to work with several patterns where the data is agnostic; therefore, this specification will work with NoSQL, Relational, or even Rest Applications.

+Next quarter, we'll work on JPA and NoSQL integration and move the API forward to use Java 11 as a minimum requirement, and upgrade the API to the Jakarta EE 10 as soon it gets a release.

 * [Jakarta NoSQL Release Plan](https://projects.eclipse.org/projects/ee4j.nosql/governance)